extg/dotfiles/recipes/postgresql-setup.md

 - Consider adding an alias for `psql` in your shell configuration
 - Include these steps in your shell setup script for new machines
 - If you need to switch between different PostgreSQL versions, consider using `brew unlink` and `brew link` commands
+- On macOS, the default PostgreSQL superuser is your system username, not 'postgres'

 ## References